kifumi/aqua-tutorials/README.md

 ## Authors

-QISKit ACQUA was inspired, authored and brought about by the collective work of a team of researchers.
+Qiskit AQUA was inspired, authored and brought about by the collective work of a team of researchers.

-QISKit ACQUA continues now to grow with the help and work of [many people](./CONTRIBUTORS.md), who contribute to the project at different levels.
+Qiskit AQUA continues now to grow with the help and work of [many people](./CONTRIBUTORS.md), who contribute to the project at different levels.

 ## License